mulesoft-labs/raml-for-jax-rs/jaxrs-to-raml/eclipseplugin.md

  otherwise these will be placed in separate files and include links will be inserted in the generated RAML file. **Note:** This option is not available if you have selected "Generate an individual RAML per each Java Class" since there is not a single (not only one) RAML file where to include the schemas and examples.

-# RAML to JAX-RS codegen - Eclipse Plug-in
+# RAML to JAX-RS codegen

 This Eclipse plug-in generates JAX-RS annotated interfaces and supporting classes based on one or multiple RAML files.